Details Panel Customization in Unreal Engine

 TEnumAsByte<enum TextureCompressionSettings> CompressionSettings;

-If I want to create this enum in a property panel that doesn’t directly contain it and place it in the previously created PropertyContent, it would look like this:
+It is an enum, and I want to create it in a property panel that does not contain it and place it in the PropertyContent created earlier:

 1